 First, the drug plan premium and what you pay for drugs that aren’t covered don’t count toward getting you out of the coverage gap.

 Here’s what does count, according to Medicare & You, the annual guide to Medicare published by The Centers on Medicare and Medicaid (CMS).
-(The 2014 edition can be downloaded at no charge here).

 - Your yearly deductible, coinsurance, and co-payments